 Italian student Caterina di Mascio, 19, has learned most of her English through TEFL-based techniques.
 “Learning English with a native teacher isn’t like formal education,” she says.
 “It’s fun and interesting, and your teacher becomes your friend.”
 The characteristic TEFL emphasis on spoken language quickly breaks down inhibitions and forces each student to pay close attention throughout the lesson.

-In my opinion, TEFL teachers are forced to step outside of a failed academic system that never helped them speak a language at school, and do things completely differently.
-It proves that learning a language can indeed be fun and not all about grammar, vocabulary, mistakes and feeling stupid.”
+TEFL teachers are forced to step outside of a failed academic system that never helped them speak a language at school, and do things completely differently.
+It proves that learning a language can indeed be fun and not all about grammar, vocabulary and mistakes.